 St Mark’s is the only piazza in Venice but there are lots of campos (or more correctly, campi).
 Some are busy and noisy, but some wonderfully quiet and peaceful.
 My favourite is Campo San Giacomo dell’Orio, which I get to quickly from the back of the hotel and heading away from Rialto towards Piazzale Roma.
 I like it because this is one of the most ‘local’ campos, full of locals shopping, talking, children playing football.
 Sit at one of the bars with a prosecco or just on one of the benches and watch the Venetian world go by.
 You’ll feel a million miles away from St Mark’s – even though you’re only a walk away.
 This is a gorgeous photo of the campo at night from my last trip; a real haven of peace:

 Well, it’s been fun to share my favourite things to do in the Rialto area of Venice, where I like to stay, eat and drink.
 Do you have any favourite places to share?

-You can now download this article on to your smartphone or tablet with GPSmyCity app and for a small upgrade fee read it offline and get a city map with GPS directions – great for when you’re exploring the Rialto area!
+You can now download this article and others on Venice on to your smartphone or tablet with GPSmyCity app.
 Click here for link.